davidlidebrandt/milestone-project-4/README.md

 ## Database

-Relational SQL databases will be used in this project, in development the built in to Django SQlite database will be used and in production a PostgreSQL database will be used.
+All models and data are stored via relational SQL databases in this project, in development the built in to Django SQlite database will be used and in production a PostgreSQL database will be used.

 The models that will be stored in the database are:

 * Order

+* OrderItem

 * Store

 * Product

 * Category

 * Manufacturer

 * Review
-* Size

 ### Order fields

 * id
+* date
+* amount_paid
+* shipping_address
+* customer_name
-* total_cost
+* customer_email
-* user_name: foreign key User, optional
+* user: foreign key User, optional

+### OrderItem fields

+* product: foreign key Product
-* user_email: foreign key User, optional
+* order: foreign key Order
+* quantity

 ### Product fields

-* category: foreign key Category
-* manufacturer: foreign key Manufacturer
 * name
 * description
-* size: optional
 * image_url: optional
-* has_size:
-* quantity: optional
+* category: foreign key Category
+* manufacturer: foreign key Manufacturer
 * prize
+* discount_rate: foreign key Discount, optional
+* units_sold

 ### Category

 * name
+* image_url

 ### Manufacturer

 * name

-### Size

-* product: foreign key Product
-* size
-* size_unit
-* quantity

 ### Review

+* by_user: foreign key User
 * product: foreign key Product
-* user_name: foreign key User
 * description
 * rating